 Stanford Procurement Services is committed to the university’s value of sustaining life on earth, including specific commitments to achieve net zero carbon emissions in university operations by 2050 and zero waste by 2030, among others.
-Responsible purchasing is a key component to achieving these goals, and these guidelines are meant to advise, guide and encourage university purchasers and suppliers alike to act responsibly when involved in purchasing activities at Stanford.
+Responsible purchasing is a key component to achieving these goals, and these guidelines are meant to advise, guide and support university purchasers and suppliers to act responsibly when involved in purchasing activities at Stanford.

 Responsible Purchasing is the acquisition of goods and services that meet the business and research needs of the consumer while also being environmentally-friendly, socially responsible, and ethically-sourced.
 The purpose of these guidelines is to support and facilitate the purchase of products and materials that minimize the harmful effects from their production, transportation, use, and disposition.
-It is Stanford's preference to purchase and use environmentally preferable products whenever they perform satisfactorily and can be acquired at similar total value.
+It is Stanford's preference to purchase and use environmentally and socially responsible goods and services whenever they perform satisfactorily and can be acquired at similar total value.
 The policy applies to all Stanford University purchasers and suppliers.

 Stanford Procurement Services promotes the use of environmentally preferable products, practices, and suppliers.
 Stanford Procurement Services recognizes the university community's responsibility to minimize any negative impacts on society, human health, and the environment, while also meeting various business requirements.

 Specifically, Stanford Procurement Services supports responsible purchasing through:

 - Partnerships with the Office of Sustainability, the Scope 3 Emissions Program, and schools and units to develop and implement responsible purchasing solutions that fit the needs of the university

 - Programs such as Cardinal Print that focus on high-volume, high-impact solutions to purchasing needs